lmcai/Sapria_genomics/intron_turover/README.md

 Please see [selection](../selection)

-2. Statistic test of correlation between maximum inton length and dN/dS ratio
+2. Statistic test of correlation between the maximum inton length and dN/dS ratio

+We ran Pearson's correlation test to identify any significant correlation between the maximum inton length and dN/dS ratio.

+The initial result suggested significant correlation for the entire dataset (p-value 9.9e-12), but insignificant correlation when only considering genes with intron length less than 1000 bp (p-value 0.73).
+To statistically infer the break point where such correlation become significant, we iteratively infer the p-value of pearson’s correlation using thresholds ranging from 10 to 10,000 bp.
+The R script is available in `intron_length_selection_pressure.R`.